AraBlocks/RFCs/README.md

 * An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.
 * An RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the team should then close the RFCs associated pull request.
 * An RFC may be accepted at the close of its final comment period.
 A team member will merge the RFCs associated pull request, at which point the RFC will become 'active'.
+* An RFC may be accepted or rejected prior to the close of its final comment period if all reviewing members of the RFC come to consensus about its acceptance or "rejectance".

 ## RFC Review